 - It is used to treat seizures.

-- If your child has any of these health problems: Glaucoma, low mood (depression), or certain mental problems.
+- If you have any of these health problems: Glaucoma, low mood (depression), or certain mental problems.

 - This drug may be habit-forming with long-term use.